 Bill Clinton simply failed to state that the big banks did not fail because the government with tax dollars bailed them out.

 It was the same Bill Clinton who, on signing the 1999 Gramm-Leach-Bliley Act, stated,

 “This is a day we can celebrate as an American day.
 The Glass-Steagall law is no longer appropriate for the economy we live in.
 Today what we are doing is modernizing the financial services industry, tearing down these outdated laws and granting banks significant new authority, this is good day for America”.

 Together with Bankruptcy Reform Act of 1994, Community Banking Development Act, the 103rd Congress set the stage for the Shorting of America.

 It is ironic that, while both the Executive and Legislative Branch worked together with Wall Street to allow Wall Street more opportunity to defraud and fleece Americans, both failed to work with “industry” to plan for future jobs.
 Jobs that requires highly skilled labor force, motivations to go to school and universities and the setting up of an industrial base education as we see in advanced industrial countries such as Germany and Switzerland.

 Presidential candidates will lie all the way to the White House, while American voters, gullible as ever, will cry all the way to the Poor House.

-Posted by Sami Jamil Jadallah on January 10, 2016, With 3680 Reads Filed under Corruption, Government & Politics.
+Posted by Sami Jamil Jadallah on January 10, 2016, With 3681 Reads Filed under Corruption, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.